jimskin03/SolanaTracker/README.md

 - Link to Solscan + copy address
 - Shareable URLs: `?address=<pubkey>`
 - Responsive dark UI, no frameworks, no bundler

+THIS IS BUILT FOR TESTING AND EDUCATIONAL PURPOSES.
+API IS NOT HIDDEN.
+USING HELIUS FREE TIER

 ## Live demo